open-contracting/standard/docs/guidance/publish/merging.md

    :jsonpointer:
    :expand: records, compiledRelease, versionedRelease, tag, tender, awards
    :title: record
 ```

-### Example 2: Deletion of fields and objects
+## Example 2: Deletion of fields and objects

-#### Fields
+### Fields

-A government agency in Colombia publishes the planning of a procurement opportunity, including draft data for the tender.
-See the JSON example below.
+A government agency in Colombia publishes the planning of a procurement opportunity, including draft data for the tender, as shown below.

 After a few weeks, the tender is ready to be announced.
-The officer in charge notices that the rationale of the planning is a duplication of the budget description and decides to leave the `rationale` field in blank, judging that the `budget/description` field has all the information needed.
-A new OCDS release with the “tender” tag is created, and the record for the process is updated.
-See the JSON example below.
+The officer in charge notices that the rationale of the planning is a duplication of the budget description and decides to leave the `rationale` field blank, judging that the `budget/description` field has all the information needed.
+A release with a 'tender' tag is published, and the record for the process is updated.

 In the final record, both the compiled and versioned releases show the changes.
-The `planning/rationale` field has dissapeared from the compiledRelease, and the versionedRelease shows both its previous value and the `null` value used to delete the field.
-The `null` entry can be used to identify when the field has been deleted.
+The `planning/rationale` field has disappeared from the `compiledRelease`, and the `versionedRelease` shows both its previous value and the `null` value used to delete the field.
+The entry with the `null` value can be used to determine when the field was deleted.

 ```eval_rst
 .. jsoninclude:: ../../examples/merging/example02-field-planning.json
    :jsonpointer:
    :expand: releases, tag, planning
    :title: planning
 ```

 ```eval_rst